Ashin1102/Assignment2/README.md

  For the player to control the paddle to avoid missing the ball , turn the potentiometer in such a way that the paddle moves in up/down direction to hit the ball back to the opposite player (teensy)

+vi.
+RESULT

-Testing and Verification
+1.Testing and Verification

 ![Blank Diagram](https://user-images.githubusercontent.com/53546301/69626899-72869d00-10ae-11ea-8b7a-5923be0353cd.jpeg)

 The stages of the FSM are tested .The tested four stages are as follows:

-Sate1 – Start Game
+Sate1 – Start_Game

-State2 – Playing stage
+State2 – Play_Game

-State 3 – Pause Game
+State 3 – Pause_Game

-State 4 – Game Ends
+State 4 – End_Game

 The testing results of the above stages are follows